 The best free diving snorkel.
 Galen free dives down to get better pictures, and he tested many before becoming thrilled with his Riffe Stable Snorkel.
 This snorkel moves easily through the water thanks to its unique wing shape, and its huge purge valve works great.
+It also has a great splash guard on top.
 This is the most recommended free dive snorkel on spear fishing forums.

 Another option to consider is the full face snorkel mask that combines the snorkel with the mask into one piece of equipment.
 To learn more about what brands are good and the pros and cons of them, read this page.